This article may be known and cited as the "Natural Streams Preservation Act."

 (c) The director and duly authorized representatives, have the power and authority to make investigations, inspections and inquiries concerning compliance with the provisions of this article, any order made and entered in accordance with the provisions of this article, any rules promulgated by the director, and with the terms and conditions of any permit issued in accordance with the provisions of section nine of this article.
 In order to make such investigations, inspections and inquiries, the director and duly authorized representatives, have the power and authority to enter at all reasonable times upon any private or public property, subject to responsibility for any damage to the property entered.
 Upon entering, and before making any investigation, inspection and inquiry, such person shall immediately present himself or herself to the occupant of the property.
 Upon entering property used in any manufacturing, mining or other commercial enterprise, or by any municipality or governmental agency or a subdivision, and before making any investigation, inspection and inquiry, such person shall immediately present himself or herself to the person in charge of the operation, and if he or she is not available, to a managerial employee.
 All persons shall cooperate fully with the person entering such property for such purposes.
 Upon a refusal of the person owning or controlling such property to permit such entrance or the making of such inspections, investigations and inquiries, the director may apply to the circuit court of the county in which such property is located, or to the judge thereof in vacation, for an order permitting such entrance and the making of such inspections, investigations, and inquiries; and jurisdiction is hereby conferred upon such court to enter such order upon a showing that the relief asked is necessary for the proper enforcement of this article.
 Nothing contained in this section eliminates any obligation to follow any process that may be required by law.

-It is unlawful for any person, until the division's permit therefor has been granted, to modify any protected stream or any part thereof.
-No permit shall be issued unless the work proposed to be done under such permit: (a) Will not materially alter or affect the free-flowing characteristics of a substantial part of a protected stream or streams; (b) is necessary to prevent an undue hardship; and (c) meets with the approval of the director.
+(a) It is unlawful for any person, until the department's permit has been granted, to modify any protected stream or any part of the stream.
+A permit may not be issued unless the work proposed to be done under the permit:

 The director shall prescribe a form of application for all permits.
 All applications for permits shall be submitted to the division and shall be on the prescribed form.